KristianHolsheimer/keras-gym/doc/notebooks/cartpole-linear-model-td0.rst

 In this notebook we solve the `CartPole-v0 <https://gym.openai.com/envs/CartPole-v0/>`_ environment using the following TD(0) algorithms:

-- :class:`skgym.algorithms.QLearning`
+- :class:`keras_gym.algorithms.QLearning`
-- :class:`skgym.algorithms.Sarsa`
+- :class:`keras_gym.algorithms.Sarsa`
-- :class:`skgym.algorithms.ExpectedSarsa`
+- :class:`keras_gym.algorithms.ExpectedSarsa`

-Our Q-function uses scikit-learn's :class:`SGDRegressor <sklearn.linear_model.SGDRegressor>` as its underlying function approximator.
+Our Q-function uses a Keras implementation of a linear regression model as its underlying function approximator.

 .. note::